The Social Insect Lab our labrat, Temnothorax rugatulus (marked with paint for individual recognition) (c) Alex Wild

 Current research in the Social Insect Lab

 Research in our lab focuses on three main areas, all using social insects as model systems.
 First, the emergence of complexity and increased efficiency through collective behavior; second, effects of scaling in complex systems; and third, the role of learning and individual variability for collective success.
-We use a combination of empirical lab studies and theoretical approaches, such as individual-based simulations, supplemented by some fieldwork where necessary.
-Our main model systems are the bumble bee Bombus impatiens and various species of ants, recently primarily the ‘rock ants’ Temnothorax rugatulus/albipennis and Camponotus festinatus.
+We use a combination of empirical lab studies and theoretical approaches, such as individual-based simulations, as well as fieldwork.
+Our main model systems are the bumble bee Bombus impatiens and various species of ants, recently primarily the ‘rock ants’ Temnothorax rugatulus and Cephalotes rohweri.
+Some example studies are described in more detail below.

 Temnothorax rugatulus workers, individually marked (c) Alex Wild